-I have heard so many stories since I started working with Silvernest to confirm this is a real problem.
-Recently, a woman in her thirties shared her concerns about her 69-year-old mother.
-“My father died last year, and now my mother is so lonely living by herself that everyone is taking turns staying at the house to keep her company!
-We can’t do that forever, would love to find a roommate that she can talk to.”
+One Silvernest customer in her 30s reported, “My father died last year and now my mother is so lonely living by herself that everyone is taking turns staying at the house to keep her company!
+We can’t do that forever, and would love to find a roommate she can talk to.”

-She is not alone.
-Over 40% of women over the age of 65 will lose their husbands in the next 5 years, and over a quarter of couples divorce after age 50.
+This woman is not alone.
+Over 40% of women over 65 will lose their husbands in the next five years, and over a quarter of couples divorce after age 50.
 Whether single by choice, divorce or widowhood, a majority end up living by themselves.
 Their two greatest concerns?
 Finding additional sources of income and managing social isolation.

-Today there are more than 10,000 people turning 65 every day, and at least one third are living alone.
-Research out of Brigham Young University finds living alone and feeling lonely makes you more likely to die faster than having diabetes, obesity or who are smokers.
+Today there are more than 10,000 people turning 65 every day, and at least a third are living alone.
+Research from Brigham Young University finds living alone and feeling lonely makes you more likely to die faster than having diabetes, obesity or smoking.
 That is a scary statistic.

-For many, the rising costs of living is forcing retirees on fixed incomes into poverty status to simply keep up, or they are forced to sell, downsize or rent.
-Older adults don’t often want their adult children to know they are financially struggling.
-Today nearly 90% of adults over age 65 have less than $60,000 saved in the bank.
+Rising costs of living are pushing many retirees on fixed incomes below the poverty line.
+Many are forced to sell beloved homes, downsize or rent.
+Older adults don’t often want their adult children to know they are financially struggling—but nearly 90% of people over 65 today have less than $60,000 saved in the bank.

 One of the quickest and easiest ways to earn significant extra monthly income is to rent a room to a compatible roommate.
-An average room rents for approximately $600-$800 per month.
-To receive that amount from a retirement annuity, that person would have had to save over $360,000.
+It depends on your location, but the average room rents for approximately $600-$800 per month.
+To receive that amount from a retirement annuity, you would have had to save over $360,000.